TUDelft-CS4110/2016-sre-crew/Report.md

 #### Working with the tool
 In our analysis with the tool, we found some limitations with the existing implementation and added our own functionalities to extend the capabilities of the tool.
-Below we describe these limitations and what we suggest to improve the tool.
+Below we describe these limitations and how we suggest to improve the tool.

 First of all, an action can be applied only to an element that exists as part of the android `layout.xml`.
 Modern applications tend to use less and less pre-defined XML elements in their activities and instead dynamically generate them through the code.
 Elements like `Dialogues` and their  buttons or `ActionBarFragment` do not include XML elements for their UI components.
 As a result the tool in its current state cannot reach all the possible states of an application.
 Furthermore, the socket communication between the client and server causes a delay when applying the emulated action on the running application.
 This can limit the fuzzing on the perspective of exhausting memory or network resources.
 Finally when the fuzzer successfully crashes the running application there doesn't seem to be a clear way to identify this result on the fuzzer-pc-client.
-Because of this problem the fuzzing process we described before cannot be repeated automatically.For our fuzzing implementation, we used a file with various values as input.
-The input stretched form text strings of various sizes to numbers and special characters.
+Because of this problem the fuzzing process we described before cannot be repeated automatically.
+For our fuzzing implementation, we used a file with various values as input.
+The input stretched from text strings of various sizes to numbers and special characters.

 #### Additions
-For the aforementioned reasons we decided to extend the tool and add some functionalities that partially solve some of the mentioned problems.
+For the aforementioned reasons we decided to extend the tool and add some functionalities that partially solve the mentioned problems.
 Afterwards, we use the new functionalities to automate the fuzzing process.

 We added two  function calls inside the `DriveUiAutomator.java` which exposed two new values that can be inserted in the `action` field of the XML.